-Operating costs have increased in F2009 largely due to the completion of System Control Modernization Project (SCMP) and the environmental assessment being conducted for the Northwest Transmission Line (NTL) project, which is fully offset by revenues.
-These costs are expected to remain steady throughout the forecast period.
-The weakening Canadian dollar is expected to create some cost pressures however; these risks will be managed within the approved budget amount.
+Operating costs have increased in F2009 largely due to the completion of System Control Modernization Project (SCMP) and the environmental assessment for the Northwest Transmission Line (NTL) project, which is fully offset by revenues.
+There is a further increase in F2010 primarily related to Section 5 Inquiry spending with an offset recorded in a deferral account.
+These costs are expected to remain steady throughout the rest of the forecast period.

 Asset related costs include depreciation, taxes, grants in lieu of taxes, and finance charges associated with the assets owned by BCTC.
 The increase in depreciation and amortization in F2009 is primarily related to assets placed in service with the completion of SCMP.
-In F2010 these costs decrease as control centre assets (replaced with new assets from SCMP) reach their end of life, and finally increase in F2012 when information technology assets go into service.
-Finance charges are expected to remain steady over the forecast period as debt is predominantly long term with a fixed rate.
+In F2010 these costs decrease as control centre assets (replaced with new assets from SCMP) reach their end of life, and finally increase in F2012 when new information technology assets go into service.
+Finance charges are expected to remain steady over the forecast period as debt is predominantly at a fixed rate.